Why Am I Always Tired: 10 Tips for Women

 Perimenopause is a time in a woman’s life when the ovaries gradually begin to make less estrogen.
 Perimenopause can start as early as a woman’s mid-30s and last until menopause, the point where the ovaries stop releasing eggs altogether.

 Fatigue is one of the main complaints of women going through hormonal changes like perimenopause and menopause.
-Other symptoms of perimenopause include hot flashes, breast tenderness, insomnia, worsening PMS, lower libido, vaginal dryness, sexual discomfort, irregular periods, incontinence, and headaches.
 Estrogen, progesterone, thyroid hormones and adrenal hormones are all changing at this time and can contribute to fatigue.

 A simple blood panel can normally determine if your thyroid is underactive.
 Ask your doctor to test your thyroid stimulating hormone (TSH) levels, along with Free T3 and Reverse T3.
 He or she may order other thyroid tests as well.

 The optimal range you want to see for TSH is anywhere between 1.0-2.5.
 Anything from 2.5-4.0 is slightly elevated, meaning your pituitary gland is telling your thyroid to pump out more TSH to boost thyroid activity.

 A number above 4.0 is too high (some doctors are now considering a TSH over 2.5 as cause for concern), so talk to your doctor about treatment options.
 Unless you’ve had the right tests done to check your thyroid in the last 6 months, don’t assume that you’re thyroid is functioning optimally!